 From my discussions with them and studying each of their methods, I found out what works best for them when determining the cost of constructing buildings.

 Then, I adapted their most tried and true methods into a tool that makes it quicker and easier to estimate the cost of constructing a shipping container building.
-Download your free tool at Construction Cost Calculator.
+Download your free tool as a Bonus gift when you sign up for the free 90 minute seminar, “6 Step Formula to Design and Build Your Own Shipping Container Home.”

 The House I Designed and Priced for My Son